Areesh123-DS/my-first-repo/resume.md

 ---

 ### Professional Summary
 A motivated and multi-skilled developer with a growing expertise in programming, design and data analytics.
-Adept in Python and C++ programming, Object-Oriented Programming (OOP),Data structures and algorithms (DSA) , with hands-on experience in web development and UI/UX design.
+Adept in Python and C++ programming,SQL databases, Object-Oriented Programming (OOP),Data structures and algorithms (DSA) , with hands-on experience in web development and UI/UX design.
 Combining a creative approach to design with a technical mindset to build user-focused solutions.
 Currently advancing data visualization skills with Power BI, eager to transform raw data into impactful insights.

 ---